Is your WordPress email not sending on GoDaddy?

 In This Article

-First, let’s quickly recap why GoDaddy customers can have issues with WordPress emails.
+First, let’s quickly recap why GoDaddy web hosting customers can have issues with WordPress emails.

 Why Won’t WordPress Email Send on GoDaddy?